Family Educational Rights and Privacy Act (FERPA)

 • degrees, honors, and awards received

-You may prevent the release of your directory information by making a request in writing to the Registrar's Office.
+You may prevent the release of your directory information by requesting the Registrar's Office to complete a FERPA Directory Information Opt-Out Form in person.

-The Family Educational Rights and Privacy Act (FERPA) affords you, when you turn 18 years old or enter a post-secondary institution at any age, the following rights with respect to their education records:
+The Family Educational Rights and Privacy Act (FERPA) affords you, when you turn 18 years old or enter a post-secondary institution at any age, the following rights with respect to your education records:

-• The right to file a complaint with the U.S. Department of Education concerning alleged failures by Manhattan Area Technical College to comply with the requirements of FERPA.
+• The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.

 If you have students in your class who are minors – including dual enrollment high school students – you still cannot share information about the students' progress (whether they are attending or passing) with their parents.
 At post-secondary institutions, any current or former student, regardless of age, is protected by FERPA regulations.